BodiAugustus/dev_site_2022/README.md

 #56.
 Begin setting up the finctionality to display the active network to the CCard component.
 Created useNetwork.js inside of web3/hooks.
 Created useNetwork.js in hooks/web3.
 Successfully rendered the test message into the ccard.

 #57.
 Worked to display actual network to UI.
 Used swr inside of the useNetwork file to fetch the network id.
 Created a useEffect to update changes to the network in the UI.

+#58.
+Small UI fix - during network change hexadecimal is displayed before numeric value for network id.
+Used partInt on the mutated value to fix.
+Created object of network id's with maps to string to display names instead of id's to the UI.